Trosley Park covers 170 acres of beautiful woodland and chalk downland on the North Downs and provides some spectacular views.

 Once part of the Trosley Towers Estate, Trosley Country Park is now home to a rich variety of wildlife, and a mixture of woodland and open chalk grassland slopes.

-The chalk grassland at Trosley is classified as a Site of Special Scientific Interest, while the grassland supports an array of butterflies every summer, including the Chalkland Blue.
+The chalk grassland at Trosley is classified as a Site of Special Scientific Interest, while the grassland supports an array of butterflies every summer, including the Chalkhill Blue.

-There are 3 waymarked trails – the blue route trail leading over the downland is very steep in parts, while the red route is much gentler.
-The yellow route is an easy access trail suitable for buggies and wheelchairs.
+There are 3 waymarked trails – the Downland Trail is very steep in parts, while the Woodland Walk is much gentler.
+The Trosley Trail is an easy access route suitable for buggies and wheelchairs.
 All provide spectacular views over the downs.
 There's also an outdoor trim trail should the steep paths not prove tough enough.

 For the more adventurous, the park is also a good base to visit the Coldrum Stones, an ancient listed monument of 15 sarsen stones.